eyss1234/artly/README.md

 - Create booking by adding dates to form
 - Art owner receives the booking details and art renter can view and edit bookings

+## API
+- Mapbox
+- Cloudinary

 ## Technology Stack
-Ruby on Rails, using
+- Ruby on Rails
-Ruby
+- Ruby
-AJAX
+- AJAX
-Javascript
+- Javascript
-Bootstrap
+- Bootstrap
-Stimulus
+- Stimulus

 ## Outstanding issues or additional features to build in the future
 - add ratings to art pieces